-This is just one example, but I think it’s part of a bigger issue that sometimes people will try to dress mental illness up in a fancy dress and put ribbons in its hair to show just how acceptable and normal-ish it is.
+This is just one example, but I think it’s part of a bigger issue; sometimes people will try to dress up mental illness and put ribbons in its hair to show just how acceptable and normal-ish it is.

-I wonder, though, if in the rush to move away from scary crazy person stereotype, the people who are more ill/disabled from their mental illness get shuffled off to the back of the closet.
+I wonder, though, if, in the rush to move away from the scary crazy person stereotype, the people who are more ill/disabled from their mental illness get shuffled off to the back of the closet.
 If we try too hard to sanitize mental illness, something important might get lost.

-I don’t think it’s intentional or malicious when people are saying mental illness is only kinda sorta maybe sometimes a tiny bit disabling, or when “mental illness,” and God forbid “mentally ill” are taken off the menu and instead it’s all about mental health issues/problems/challenges.
+I don’t think it’s malicious when people say mental illness is only kinda sorta maybe sometimes a tiny bit disabling.
+The same goes when people try to take “mentally ill” off the menu and only talk about mental health issues/problems/challenges.
 I think, though, that there is a level of privilege in that position.
-And yes, I know the word privilege is a very charged; however, I don’t think it’s the really unwell segment who are trying to put the bows and ribbons on.
+And yes, I know the word privilege is very charged; however, I don’t think it’s the really unwell segment who are trying to put the bows and ribbons on.

-But an array of different people is hard to put on an anti-stigma logo.
-And perhaps the moderately to severely ill/disabled people with mental illness can start to feel a little too close to the crazy person stereotypes for a few people who are well enough to pass as “normal.”
-If I was close to “normal,” who knows, I might not be so keen on the crazy folk bringing down the mentally ill (sorry, problematically mental healthified) team’s overall batting average.
+An array of different people is hard to put on an anti-stigma logo.
+Perhaps sometimes the moderately to severely ill/disabled people can start to feel a little too close to the crazy person stereotypes for some people who are well enough to pass as “normal.”
+If I was close to “normal,” who knows, I might not be so keen on the crazy folk bringing down the mentally ill team’s overall batting average.

 I’m using ridiculous language because I’m not trying to make this about language.
 I’m also making generalizations because I don’t think it’s about specific details.
 I just think there’s an overarching question about how we want to represent ourselves as people living with mental illness.
 If the push is too far towards representing ourselves as “normal”, those of us getting our asses kicked by mental illness might get left behind.